There are many types of heat shrink film, the more common ones are POF, OPS, PET, PE, PVC and other heat shrink wrap roll.

 Do you have the questions?
 What is the disadvantages of shrink wrapping?
 What is the disadvantages of shrink packaging?

-Today you’re going to learn the disadvantages of shrink wrapping
+Today you’re going to learn the disadvantages of shrink wrapping and packaging

 Some heat shrink films are very soft when used in summer, and become hard in winter.